Nasal Breathing and Sleep

 Tips for Healthy Sleeping and Breathing:

-• Reduce your breathing and create a tolerable air shortage for 15 minutes before bed.
-This will help ensure uninterrupted, deep sleep
+Reduce your breathing and create a tolerable air shortage for 15 minutes before bed.
+This will help ensure uninterrupted, deep sleep.
+Calm, slow nasal breath supports the parasympathetic nervous system and helps your body settle into sleep more easily.

-• Ensure that your mouth stays closed at night.
+5. Ensure that your mouth stays closed at night

 • If you struggle to maintain nasal breathing during sleep, taping the lips closed can help